-So, What is that knocking ticking noise ?
+So, what is that engine knocking ticking noise ?

-Many assume this knocking ticking noise is the end of their engine and just move on.
+Many assume this engine knocking ticking noise, is the end of their engine and just move on.

-But, There are some ways to narrow down where the knocking ticking noise is actually coming from.
+But, there are some ways to narrow down where the; engine knocking ticking noise is actually coming from, and how bad it really is.

-Diagnose Knocking Ticking Noises With A Timing Light.
+Diagnose Engine Knocking Ticking Noise, With A Timing Light

 - Rod bearings